-The functions in this group take the data (generally in the form of time series) and extract features that can be used in the detection phase.
-The feature extraction algorithms are divided into three groups:
+The functions in this group take the data (generally in the form of time series) as input, perform various analysis and pre-processing tasks, and extract features that can be used in the detection phase.
+The feature extraction algorithms are divided into the following submodules:

-- ActiveSensing: A set of functions for managing, visualizing, and extracting features for ultrasonic wave propagation-based active sensing. - ModalAnalysis: These functions take in either a matrix of time series, or frequency response functions, and return modal properties such as mode shapes, natural frequencies, and damping ratios. - TimeSeries: These functions take in a matrix of time series, and return a matrix of feature vectors.
+- ActiveSensing: Functions for managing, visualizing, and extracting features for ultrasonic wave propagation-based active sensing. - ConditionBasedMonitoring: Functions for resampling and analyzing data from rotating machinery that is best represented in the angular domain.. - ModalAnalysis: Functions that take in either a matrix of time series, or frequency response functions, and return modal properties such as mode shapes, natural frequencies, and damping ratios.